Iolaum/copr/README.md

 2. let Renovate propose `Version:` bumps for annotated spec files when supported upstream releases change
 3. validate changes in CI with `rpmlint`, source fetching, and RPM builds
 4. review and merge the resulting pull request
-5. configure COPR SCM packages to build directly from this repository
+5. configure COPR packages to build from this repository with source type `SCM`, clone URL set to this GitHub repository, and `Committish` set to `main`
+6. set the package spec path and subdirectory fields to match this repository layout
+7. enable `Webhook rebuild` for each COPR SCM package
+8. add the COPR webhook URL to the GitHub repository webhook settings with content type `application/json`
-6. let COPR generate and host repository metadata for Fedora users
+9. let COPR rebuild from new commits on `main`, generate and host repository metadata for Fedora users, and publish the updated package
-7. verify the published package in COPR and test installation from a Fedora system
+10. verify the published package in COPR and test installation from a Fedora system

 This repository uses the Renovate GitHub App from Mend (`https://github.com/apps/renovate`) to automate supported package version updates.
 Maintainer-facing notes for Renovate and related workflow details are documented in `docs/developer.md`.